tomberthon/dbdeploy/README.md

 # DBDeploy
-## Control your Database Scheme and manage migration to your next iteration
+## Control your Database Schema and manage migrations

 DBDeploy manages the migration of your database scheme when you need to create new or update existing databases.